The OSL Making of an Ironman

 I was sick as a kid.

-As an infant I had scarlet fever, asthma attacks, and allergies to everything from dust to pollen to a surprise, severe reaction to Penicillin.
+As an infant I had scarlet fever, asthma, and I was allergic to everything from dust to pollen to Penicillin.
 I was even allergic to citric acid.
-When my family got pizza for dinner I couldn’t eat the tomato sauce so they passed me the crusts.
+When my family got pizza for dinner I couldn’t eat the tomato sauce.
+They passed me the crusts.
 I learned early in life that tomorrow, and pepperoni, is promised to no one.

 I went to the doctor every day after school for an allergy shot.
-Eventually I got to mow the lawn, but I am still allergic to cats, and I never did get to go to Preston’s parties.
-Four years in a row.
+Eventually I got to mow the lawn, but I am still allergic to cats.
+I missed Preston’s parties four years in a row.

 When I got asthma attacks at night my mom would shove me out the back door so the cold air would shock me into breathing.
 She did this out of love and it did the trick.
-When it didn’t we went to the ER for breathing treatments.
+When it didn’t, we went to the ER.

 I had to sit in the front row of the school bus because less pollen blew in the front window.